-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing Identify providers and national and community resources to meet the needs of clients, families, populations, and communities.
+1. Identify support systems of patients and their families.
+Identify major community resources that can assist in meeting needs.
+1. Assess the adequacy of the support systems of patients and their families.
+Work with families to use resources to strengthen support systems.
+Identify providers and national and community resources to meet the needs of patients and their families.
+1. Assess the adequacy of the support systems of patients, families, populations, and communities.
+Work with family and community resources to develop and strengthen support systems for patients, families, populations and communities.
+Identify providers and national and community resources to meet the needs of patients, families, populations and communities.
 2. a.
-Communicate patient needs to the family and members of the health care team. b.
-Maintain confidentiality according to HIPAA guidelines. c.
-Promote system-wide verbal, written, and electronic confidentiality. a.
-Facilitate communication among clients, their families, and members of the health care team to use institutional or community resources to meet health care needs. b.
-Maintain confidentiality according to HIPAA guidelines. c.
-Promote system-wide verbal, written, and electronic confidentiality. a.
-Facilitate communication among clients, families, and the interdisciplinary team to use institutional or community resources to meet health care needs. b.
-Maintain confidentiality according to HIPAAguidelines. c.
+Communicate patient needs to the family and members of the health care team.
+2. a.
+Facilitate communication among patients, their families, and members of the health care team to use institutional 2. a. f Facilitate communication among patients, families, and interdisciplinary b. c.
+Maintain confidentiality.
+Promote system-wide verbal, written, and electronic confidentiality. b. c. or community resources to meet health care needs.
+Maintain confidentiality.
+Promote system-wide verbal, written, and electronic confidentiality. b. c. team to use institutional or community resources to meet health care needs.
+Maintain confidentiality.
 Promote system-wide verbal, written, and electronic confidentiality.
-3. a.
-Advocate with other members of the interdisciplinary health care team on behalf of clients and families to procure resources for care. b.
-Assist clients to communicate needs to their support systems and to other health care professionals.
-3. a.
-Advocate with other members of the interdisciplinary health care team on behalf of clients and families to procure resources for care. b.
-Assist clients and their families to communicate needs to their support systems and to other health care professionals. a.
-Advocate with members of the interdisciplinary health care team and community resources on behalf of clients, families, and vulnerable populations to procure resources for care. b.
-Assist clients, families, and vulnerable populations to communicate needs to their support systems and to other health care professionals. c.
+3. a b.
+Advocate with other members of the interdisciplinary health care team on behalf of patients and families to procure resources for care.
+Assist patient to communicate needs to their support systems and to other health care professionals.
+3. a а. b.
+Advocate with other members of the interdisciplinary health care team on behalf of patients and families to procure resources for care.
+Assist patients and their families to communicate needs to their support systems and to other health care professionals.
+3. b.
+Advocate with members of the interdisciplinary health care team and community resources on behalf of patients, families, and vulnerable populations to procure resources for care.
+Assist patients, families, and vulnerable populations to communicate needs to their support systems and to other health care professionals.
 Advocate for public policies to support health care access for vulnerable populations.

-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing Identify treatment modalities and cost of health care services for clients and their families.
-4. Collaborate with the interdisciplinary team concerning issues and trends in health care delivery affecting public/government/private health care services, programs, and cost to clients and their families.
-4. a.
-Collaborate with the interdisciplinary team concerning issues and trends in health care delivery. b.
-Analyze demographic and epidemiological data on the changing needs for health care resources and services. c.
-Participate in meetings/ organizations addressing past, present, and future issues affecting public/government/ private health care services, programs, and cost to clients, families, populations, and communities.
-D. Communicate and collaborate in a timely manner with members of the interdisciplinary health care team to promote and maintain optimal health status of clients and their families.
-D. Communicate and collaborate in a timely manner with members of the interdisciplinary health care team to promote and maintain optimal health status of clients and their families.
-D. Communicate and collaborate in a timely manner with members of the interdisciplinary health care team to promote and maintain optimal health status of clients, families, populations, and communities.
-Knowledge Principles of communication with clients, their families, and the interdisciplinary health care team.
-Principles of communication theory with clients, families, and the interdisciplinary health care team.
-Communication theories as applied to clients, families, populations, and communities, and to the interdisciplinary health care team.
+4. Identify treatment modalities and cost of health care services for patients and their families.
+4. Collaborate with interdisciplinary team concerning issues and trends in health care delivery affecting public/ government/ private health care services, programs, and cost to patients and families. a.
+Collaborate with interdisciplinary team concerning issues and trends in health care delivery. b.
+Analyze demographic and epidemiology data on the changing needs for health care resources and services.
+C. Participate in meetings/ organizations addressing past, present, and future issues affecting public/ government/ private health care services, programs, and cost to patients, families, populations, and communities.